Keyboard shortcuts

 modBAM

-The modBAM format is a BAM/SAM file that contains modified base information in the MM and ML tags as specified by the Optional Fields Specification.
-This format is useful for storing per-read modification information alongside the alignment data.
-In Rastair, we're mainly interested in storing CpG methylation information, which is represented as 5-methylcytosine (5mC) on the C and G on the opposite strand.
+The modBAM format is a BAM/SAM file that contains modified base information.
+Writing modified BAM files is useful for storing per-read modification information alongside the alignment data.
+Right now, Rastair only allows storing CpG methylation information, which is represented as 5-methylcytosine (5mC) on the C and G on the opposite strand.

 Change of read sequence